Rosy Meurer And Olakunle Churchill Reply Trolls Blasting Them Because Of Tonto - Nigeria Today

 Rosy Meurer And Olakunle Churchill Reply Trolls Blasting Them Because Of Tonto

-It seems Nollywood actress, Rosy Meurer and Olakunle Churchill , Tonto Dikeh’s husband have had enough of internet trolls coming at them because of the marital crisis Olakunle had with his wife, Tonto Dikeh, as the duo replied those who accused them of infidelity and financial gain.
-Here’s what went down on the Instagram post, …
+It seems Nollywood actress, Rosy Meurer and Olakunle Churchill, Tonto Dikeh’s husband have had enough of internet trolls coming at them because of the marital crisis Olakunle had with his wife, Tonto Dikeh, as the duo replied those who accused them of infidelity and financial gain.
+Here’s what went down;

-The post Rosy Meurer And Olakunle Churchill Reply Trolls Blasting Them Because Of Tonto appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share